 Now let's explore all the ways you can use hemp seed oil.

-Even though we've discussed only using hemp oil on your face thus far, it can actually be used all over your body.
+Even though we've discussed only using hemp oil on your face so far, it can be used all over your body.
 We all need a good body moisturizer from time to time, so if you're struggling to choose one, consider hemp seed oil.

-You can either buy a face mask from the store, or, if you're slightly more daring, choose a DIY face mask recipe to follow from the comfort of your own home.
-Whichever way you choose, there's only one instruction to follow.
-Simply add a few drops of the oil in your mixture and apply it on your skin as you would normally.
-After the masks sits on your face for a couple of minutes, wash it off with warm water.
-This is one of the easiest ways you can incorporate hemp seed oil in your routine, and it's incredibly time-saving.
+You can either buy a face mask from the store or, if you're slightly more daring, choose a DIY face mask recipe to follow from the comfort of your own home.
+Whichever you choose, there's only one instruction to follow.
+Simply add a few drops of the oil to your mixture and apply it on your skin as you would normally.
+After leaving the mask on your face for a couple of minutes, wash it off with warm water.
+This is one of the easiest ways to incorporate hemp seed oil into your routine, and it's incredibly time-saving.

 No matter how you include it in your diet, make sure it's approved by your doctor.

-Do you have dry, brittle and generally unhealthy hair?
+Do you have dry, brittle, and generally unhealthy hair?
 Don't worry, hemp seed oil can come to the rescue.
-Applying a small amount of the oil on your hair as a mask before showering is shown to help moisturize and soften the hair and supply it with all the nutrients that it needs.
+Applying a small amount of the oil on your hair as a mask before showering is shown to help moisturize and soften the hair and supply it with all the nutrients it needs.
 The omega-3 fatty acids will help immensely with hair shine and flyaway hair.

-Now that we've covered all the benefits this plant has to offer, you might be inspired to purchase one of your own and try it out on your skin.
-That is great in itself, but there are a couple of things you need to be wary of.
-Here are the most important things to keep in mind when it comes to purchasing hemp seed oil.
+Now that we've covered all the benefits this plant offers, you might be inspired to purchase one of your own and try it out on your skin.
+That is great in itself, but you need to be wary of a few things.
+Here are the most important things to remember when purchasing hemp seed oil.

 Hemp seed is mostly safe for people who don't have overly sensitive skin or aren't allergic to it.
-It goes without saying that if you do suffer from a hemp allergy, you shouldn't consume or use hemp oil topically.
+It goes without saying that if you suffer from a hemp allergy, you shouldn't consume or use hemp oil topically.